benf-08/Ben_BlueStamp_Portfolio/index.md

 # Smart Mirror & RC Car
-For my project I am building a smart mirror than runs using a Raspberry Pi.
+For my projects I am building a smart mirror than runs using a Raspberry Pi and a RC car that can be controlled by an IR remote.

 The mirror displays information like time, weather, and news to the user.
 The mirror runs software that allows for modules to be displayed onto the Magic Mirror.
 These modules use APIs to recieve the information that is displayed and can be downloaded off the internet.

+The RC car runs off of an arduino which is connected to the IR detector.
+The IR detector tells the arduino to move the car along with controlling the different features of the car.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|